French Commandos Board Rainbow Warrior Amid Report of Imminent Test

 Protests against the tests occurred round the world:

-_In Papeete, 750 miles from the test site, about 30 protesters occupied the military runway next to the airport for two hours Thursday, waving signs and banners before 60 riot police forced them off the tarmac.
-Papeete is across the international date line.
+_At Papeete, the capital of French Polynesia, about 30 protesters occupied the military runway next to the airport for two hours Thursday, waving signs and banners before 60 riot police forced them off the tarmac.
+Papeete is 620 miles west of the test site and across the international date line.

-_In Paris today, police arrested about 300 anti-nuclear protesters who defied a ban on a planned demonstration and tried to form a human chain.
-Riot police pushed back another 300 people who lined the ornate 19th century Alexandre III Bridge.
+_In Paris today, police arrested about 30 anti-nuclear protesters who defied a ban on a planned demonstration and tried to form a human chain.

 _In Lausanne, Switzerland, about 20 protesters occupied two French diplomatic offices today to protest the tests.
 Demonstrators put a sign on the office window saying the facility was ``closed because of nuclear tests,″ police said.

 The protests foreshadowed bigger rallies expected Saturday, when about 100 legislators from Japan, Europe, Australia and New Zealand plan to join up to 15,000 activists in Papeete.

 U.S. Congressman Eni Faleomavaega of American Samoa, a Democrat and ranking member of the Foreign Affairs Committee, boarded the Rainbow Warrior II on Thursday in a show of protest.

 Faleomavaega said France has ``no right to sit 15,000 miles away and explode nuclear bombs _ actually weapons of genocide _ in the midst of the Pacific.″